 The classic cookies might just be my favorite cookie now because they really do taste like a gourmet white chocolate chip cookie, and I love them right out of the oven.
 Warm and perfect.

 My mom loved white chocolate macadamia nut cookies and would never pass one up.
 As a teen, I didn’t want to get anywhere near a nut, so I passed most of the time.

 Now, I love the sweet and salty taste combination and wouldn’t pass these up for anything.

-What do I need to make the macadamia nut cookies?
+What do I need to make the chewy white chocolate macadamia nut cookies?

 - Macadamia nuts

 - Brown sugar

 Full printable recipe with measurements and instructions listed at the bottom of the post in the recipe card.

 Ok, let’s get to the recipe.
 I have some tips down below that you can read about after checking out the steps to these cookies.

 How do I make white chocolate macadamia nut cookies?